Prosecution can't say why gun failed to fire in Upper Burrell attempted homicide case

 May 4—An attempted homicide charge against an Upper Burrell man who police said pulled the trigger of a gun with the intent to kill a woman last year likely will be dismissed because prosecutors cannot explain why the weapon failed to discharge.

-Matthew Best, 32, was charged with attempted homicide, aggravated assault, terroristic threats, loitering, reckless endangerment and criminal mischief following an Oct 23 incident in which police said an AR-15 malfunctioned after he pointed the weapon at a woman and pulled the trigger during a violent confrontation.
+Matthew Best, 32, was charged with attempted homicide, aggravated assault, terroristic threats, loitering, reckless endangerment and criminal mischief following an Oct.
+23 incident.
+Police said an AR-15 malfunctioned after Best pointed the weapon at a woman and pulled the trigger during a violent confrontation.

 During a pretrial conference on Monday, Assistant District Attorney Elizabeth Ranger said tests on the weapon found that it was operational.